52.212-1 Instructions to Offerors—Commercial Products and Commercial Services.

 (i) Availability of requirements documents cited in the solicitation.

-(ii) If the General Services Administration, Department of Agriculture, or Department of Veterans Affairs issued this solicitation, a single copy of specifications, standards, and commercial item descriptions cited in this solicitation may be obtained free of charge by submitting a request to the addressee in paragraph (i)(1)(i) of this provision.
-Additional copies will be issued for a fee.
+(ii) If the General Services Administration, Department of Agriculture, or Department of Veterans Affairs issued this solicitation, a copy of specifications, standards, and commercial item descriptions cited in this solicitation may be obtained from the address in paragraph (i)(1)(i) of this provision.

-(2) Most unclassified Defense specifications and standards may be downloaded from the following ASSIST websites:
+(2) Most unclassified Defense specifications and standards may be downloaded from the ASSIST website at https://assist.dla.mil.

-(3) Documents not available from ASSIST may be ordered from the Department of Defense Single Stock Point (DoDSSP) by-
+(3) Defense documents not available from the ASSIST website may be requested from the Defense Standardization Program Office by—

 (4) Nongovernment (voluntary) standards must be obtained from the organization responsible for their preparation, publication, or maintenance.